FactomWyomingEntity/prosper-pool/README.md

 ## User Authentication

-https://github.com/qor/auth is used for user management and authentication
+https://github.com/qor/auth is used for user management and authentication.
+All user registration must be done through a miner and the stratum server.

 # Usage